-Shigella belongs to the family Enterobacteriaceae and there is much cross-reaction and antigenic relationships between Shigella and other genera within this family especially between the genus Escherichia.
+Shigella belongs to the order Enterobacterales and there is much cross-reaction and antigenic relationships between Shigella and other genera within this family especially between the genus Escherichia.
 Hence it is important that organisms undergoing serological classification should be correctly identified as Shigella by morphological and biochemical features first.

-3. MAST ASSURETM Shigella Typing and Grouping Antisera Products
+3. MAST® ASSURE Shigella Typing and Grouping Antisera Products

-Table 2 lists the MAST ASSURETM Shigella Typing and Grouping Antisera available, including monovalent and polyvalent antisera, together with the product codes.
-Antisera are also available as convenient sets and comprise of individual bottles of antisera as stated.
+A wide range of MAST® ASSURE Shigella Typing and Grouping Antisera are available, including monovalent and polyvalent antisera.
+Antisera are also available as convenient sets and comprise of individual bottles of antisera.